 Collegiate approval requires temporary removal of the probation hold on registration and willingness to hold probationary advising meetings via email while the student is abroad.

 UMTC students cannot participate in affiliate program offered by another UofM campus.
 As with other programs that have not be reviewed and approved by the UMTC campus, students would need to use the nonaffiliated program process to participate in a program affiliated with another UofM campus.

-The Learning Abroad Center reviews applicant records with University of Minnesota Housing & Residential Life as well as the Office of Student Conduct and Academic Integrity (OSCAI).
+The Learning Abroad Center reviews applicant records with University of Minnesota Housing & Residential Life as well as the Office for Community Standards.
 Failure to disclose previous offenses during the application process may negatively impact a student's ability to participate in a program and could be grounds for dismissal.
 Students on disciplinary probation or with a disciplinary record will be considered for a learning abroad program on a case-by-case basis.
 Students with minor offenses typically are approved to participate.
 Students with more serious cases may be required to fulfill additional requirements or in some cases may not be allowed to participate.

 Students must clear any holds on their University of Minnesota student record prior to their departure by working directly with the University of Minnesota college or office issuing the hold.
 Holds prevent a credit from being processed and financial aid (if applicable) from being released.
 Learning Abroad Center advisers are not able to clear or override holds for students.
 Students will not be allowed to participate in a program if they are unable to register because of a hold on their record.

 Program eligibility is determined by class standing, which varies by program.
 Class standing is defined by number of credits and is based on University of Minnesota definitions.